geovedi/book-notes/2021/what-happened-to-you.notes.md

   - The book aims to use conversations and stories to explain the science behind trauma and development.
   - The book serves as a comprehensive guide for understanding trauma and its effects.
 - Hope for Understanding and Healing:
-  - The narrator and Dr. Perry's intention in sharing stories and concepts is to help readers gain insights for better lives.
+  - Oprah and Dr. Perry's intention in sharing stories and concepts is to help readers gain insights for better lives.
   - The book offers hope for healing, resilience, and personal growth.
   - The goal is to encourage readers to reflect on their experiences and gain a deeper understanding of themselves.
 - The Culmination of Decades of Conversations: